 There’s a lot more to DTC than that, however, and you can learn all about it by reading on.
 In this ultimate guide you’ll discover all the following:

-- What DTC is and how it relates to traditional retailers, wholesale, and marketing.
+- What does direct to consumer mean, and how does it relates to traditional retailers, wholesale, and marketing.

 - How and why the present trend toward DTC has developed.

-- What benefits or challenges you may encounter if you adopt a direct to consumer approach.
+- What benefits or challenges you may encounter if you adopt a direct to consumer (DTC) approach.

 - How to give yourself the best chance of maximizing direct to consumer sales.